 In one of the most popular shows in Netflix’s history, Squid Game has captured the imaginations of many people because of its portrayal of human greed, debt, and hopelessness.
 The players in the Squid Games have to navigate through a series of childhood games.
 They have to adapt and strategise how to win within the time given.
 If not, they are eliminated.

-Here are 7 business lessons that we can learn from this hit series on leadership and teamwork.
+Here are 7 business lessons that we can learn from Squid Game’s hit series on leadership and teamwork.

 1. Watch and adapt